timdubbins/tap/README.md

 **Using the default directory:**

 Setting the `default directory` will write a small amount of encoded data to `~/.cache/tap`.
 This is the only place that `tap` will write to and the data is guaranteed to be at least as small as the in-memory data.
+If you make changes in the default directory, tap will update ~/.cache/tap the next time it is accessed.

-For example, setting a directory that is 200GB as the default produces a ~/.cache/tap size of 350KB (equivalent to an mp3 that is 2 seconds long) and decreases the load time by ~6x.
+As a benchmark, setting a directory that is 200GB as the default produces a ~/.cache/tap  that has size 350KB (equivalent to an mp3 that is 2 seconds long) and decreases the load time by ~6x.

 ## Contributing